 + ve

-CCE Type CBSE Sample Questions
+CBSE Guess and Guide Sample Questions

-Q.1: What are the differences between a spherical mirror and a lens?
+Question.1: What are the differences between a spherical mirror and a lens?

 Ans: The differences between a spherical mirror and a lens are listed below: